It’s easy to have faith when your world is not shaken.

 “Let your eyes look directly forward, and your gaze be straight before you.”
 Proverbs 4:25.

 My faith encountered something I’ve rarely met before — another who believes as deeply as I do; I had found someone who also walks with the Spirit of God by his side.

 And my faith got a quick boost of truth.

 This is not going to be easy.
 I mean, I understood from the get-go that I was stepping into a life different from any I’d known before.
 Instead of air conditioning and nightly “Big Bang Theory” reruns, I am sitting in the dark of a morning a lifetime away from what I knew before.

-But I’m not not scared.
-I believe in the message I got this summer – nothing will happen that wasn’t mean to happen.
+I’m NOT not scared, but fear takes a backseat now.
+I believe in the messages I got this summer — nothing will happen that wasn’t mean to happen.
 There is something special going on here.